GoldenSylph/fortuna-governance-token/README.md

 ## Other interactions

-Other functions (such as burn of the tokens) could be easily interacted with at this link in the block explorer: here goes link
+Other functions (such as burn of the tokens) could be easily interacted with at this link in the block explorer: [etherscan.com/FortunaGovernanceToken](https://etherscan.io/address/0x2475181E30FcFFA7A636eDc469BE56d9080F4A8c#writeContract)

 # Fortuna Airdrop